10 Hot Tub Setup Tips For Your Lay-Z-Spa

-1. Read your Lay-Z-Spa Owner's Manual
+1. Read Your Lay-Z-Spa Owner's Manual

-Yes we know no-one wants to read instructions, but they really are useful and will make the set up process a lot easier!
+Yes, we know no-one wants to read instructions, but they really are useful and will make the setup process a lot easier!
 Including useful guidance on inflating and deflating your spa as well as important safety information, there is a bunch of important snippets to ensure you setup and pack away your Lay-Z-Spa correctly.
 Lost your manual?
 Find it here.

-2. Watch the Lay-Z-Spa Set Up Videos
+2. Watch The Lay-Z-Spa Set Up Videos

 Videos are a great visual guide to helping you set up your Lay-Z-Spa.
 Head over to our Setup Videos page and you’ll have your spa inflated and topping up with water in no time!

 3. Think Carefully About The Positioning Of Your Hot Tub!

 It may sound like an obvious one but remember that once you have filled your Lay-Z-Spa with water, you would have to empty it again to change the position.